 Proponents of this bill attempt to justify those consequences by distorting or ignoring the fairness and due process protections built into the design of consumer and employment arbitration systems.
 The American Arbitration Association (AAA), the country's largest arbitration provider, imposes detailed fairness protocols for employment and consumer arbitrations, and will not accept a case unless the arbitration agreement complies with those standards.
-These requirements mandate that arbitrators must be neutral and disclose any conflict instituteforlegalreform.com of interest and give both parties an equal say in selecting the arbitrator; limit the fees employees and consumers must pay to \$300 - less than the filing fee in federal court; empower the arbitrator to order any necessary discovery; and require that damages, punitive damages, and attorneys' fees be awardable to the claimant to the same extent as in court.
-And the AAA rules require that consumers be given the option of resolving their dispute in small claims court.
+These requirements mandate that arbitrators must be neutral and disclose any conflict of interest and give both parties an equal say in selecting the arbitrator; limit the fees employees and consumers must pay; empower the arbitrator to order any necessary discovery; and require that damages, punitive damages, and attorneys' fees be awardable to the claimant to the same extent as in court.
+The AAA rules also require that consumers be given the option of resolving their dispute in small claims court.
 JAMS, another leading arbitration provider, requires similar protections.